dpskvn/svgynths/README.md

-svgynths
+SVGynths
 ========

-SVG interactive synth icons
+SVG interactive synth icon(s)

+Right now, it's only one icon but I plan on adding more.